scottdillon1/Virtual_SCP_Academy/SAC/scp_sac.md

 ![](.//media/image30.png)

 v.
 Change the chart to a Combination Column and Line chart.
-Move the
-    Average Days Between to the Line section.
+You will see you have 2 values under the Columns Axis.
+Drage the "Average Days Between" down under the "Line Axis" so that your chart matches the screenshot below.

 ![](.//media/image31.png)